-The undersigned hereby appoints J. Brian Patsy and Eric S. Lombardo and each of them, attorneys-in-fact and proxies, with full power of substitution, to vote as designated below all shares of the Common Stock of LanVision Systems, Inc. that the undersigned would be entitled to vote if personally present at the annual meeting of stockholders to be held on May 26, 2004, at 9:30 a.m., and at any adjournment thereof.
+The undersigned hereby appoints J. Brian Patsy and Richard C. Levy, M.D. and each of them, attorneys-in-fact and proxies, with full power of substitution, to vote as designated below all shares of the Common Stock of LanVision Systems, Inc. that the undersigned would be entitled to vote if personally present at the annual meeting of stockholders to be held on May 24, 2006, at 9:30 a.m., and at any adjournment thereof.

-1. ELECTION OF DIRECTORS: J. BRIAN PATSY, RICHARD C. LEVY, M.D., ERIC S. LOMBARDO, Z. DAVID PATTERSON, AND GEORGE E. CASTRUCCI.

-FOR all nominees listed above (except as marked below)

-WITHHOLD AUTHORITY to vote for all nominees

-(INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name on the line below.)

-2. In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting.

-This Proxy, when properly executed, will be voted in the manner directed herein by the undersigned shareholder.
-If no direction is made, this Proxy will be voted FOR Proposal 1.

-(continued on other side)

-The undersigned acknowledges having received from LanVision Systems, Inc., prior to the execution of this Proxy, a Notice of Annual Meeting, a Proxy Statement, and an Annual Report.

-Please sign exactly as your name appears below.
-When shares are held as joint tenants, each holder should sign.
-When signing as attorney, executor, administrator, trustee, or guardian, please give full title as such.
-If a corporation, please sign in full corporate name by president or other authorized officer.
-If a partnership, please sign in partnership name by authorized person.

-Dated: \\\\\\, 2004

-[STOCKHOLDER NAME AND ADDRESS]

-[STOCKHOLDER NAME AND NUMBER OF SHARES]

-(Signature)

-(Signature if held jointly)

-Please mark, sign, date, and return the Proxy promptly using the enclosed envelope.

-REVOCABLE PROXY
+1. .
+ELECTION OF DIRECTORS: J. BRIAN PATSY, JONATHAN R. PHILLIPS, RICHARD C. LEVY, M.D.
+AND EDWARD J. VONDERBRINK.
+FOR all nominees listed above (except as marked below) WITHHOLD AUTHORITY to vote for all l nominees (INSTRUCTION: To withhold authority to vote for any individual nominee, writ · · · · · · · · · · · · · · · · · · · 2.
+The Board recommends a vote FOR the following proposal To approve the amendment to the Company's Certificate of Incorporation to change the the corporation name to "Streamline Health Solutions, Inc." FOR the approval to change the name ABSTAIN from the approval to change the name AGAINST the approval to change the name 2 .
+In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting.
+This Proxy, when properly executed, will be voted in the manner directed herein by the ne undersigned shareholder.
+If no direction is made, this Proxy will be voted FOR Proposals 1 & 2. (c continued on other side) The undersigned acknowledges having received from LanVision Systems, Inc., prior $\ensuremath{\text{t}}$ to the execution of this Proxy, a Notice of Annual Meeting, a P roxy Statement, and an Annual Report. ful Please sign exactly as your name appears below.
+When shares are held as joint tenants ll title as such.
+If a corporation, please sign in full corporate name by president or other Dated: , 2006 [STOCKHOLDER NAME AND ADDRESS] [STOCKHOLDER NAME AND NUMBER OF SHARES] (Signature) (Signature if held jo pintly) Please mark, sign, date, and return the Proxy promptly using t he enclosed envelope.
+REVOCABLE PR OXY